SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

    * - Parameter
      - Description
-   * - Topic
+   * - ``topics``
-     - Must be defined according to sink connector.
+     - Must be defined according to the Sink Connector.
    * - ``sqream.jdbc.table.columntypes``
-     - SQream data types which must match the columns that were defined in the Sink Connector sqream.csvOrder parameter.
+     - SQream data types which must match the columns that were defined in the Sink Connector ``sqream.csvOrder`` parameter.
    * - ``sqream.jdbc.table.columnnames``
      - The table column names by which streamed data is arranged.
 The ``sqream.jdbc.table.columnnames`` column names must align with the Sink Connector column names.
    * - ``sqream.input.inputfields``
      - Columns as defined in the original Kafka message.

-Configuring The SQream Loader
+Configuring the SQream Loader
 ---------------------------

 SQream Loader configuration file structure: